 Our suppliers and partners must also fulfil our codes, including the Information Protection Code for Partners, which also included information that is by nature personal data.

 A list of processors to whom data is disclosed can be found here.
 The mentioned list can be changed in connection with changes to the business relationships between Vodafone companies and their suppliers.

-We may need to transfer your information to other Vodafone Group companies or service providers in countries outside the European Economic Area (EEA).
+We may need to transfer your information to other Vodafone Group companies (such as Vodafone service centres in India, Romania, Hungary, Germany and Egypt) or service providers in countries outside the European Economic Area (EEA).
 The EEA consists of countries in the European Union, Switzerland, Iceland, Liechtenstein and Norway: they are considered to have equivalent laws when it comes to data protection and privacy.
 This kind of data transfer may happen if our servers (i.e. where we store data) or our suppliers and service providers are based outside the EEA, or if you use our services and products while visiting countries outside this area.

 If Vodafone sends your information to a country that is not in the EEA, we will make sure that your information is properly protected.
 We will always ensure that there is a proper legal agreement that covers the data transfer.
 In addition, if the country is not considered to have laws that are equivalent to EU data protection standards then we will ask the third party to enter into a legal agreement that reflects those standards.

 To exercise your individual rights, three channels can be used:

 If your data is not accurate, you have a right to have it rectified.
 If the data we have about you needs to be updated or if you believe it to be inaccurate, you can contact us and we will make the necessary corrections.